EdSchouten/bazel-elm-spa-example/README.md

-The advantage of using Bazel to build Elm code is that it makes it possible to use a single build system to build, package and run tests larger projects in one go.
+The advantage of using Bazel to build Elm code is that it makes it possible to use a single build system to build, package and run tests for larger projects in one go.
 For example, if the Elm web application had to communicate with a backend service written in Go, both of these could easily be built and packaged into a Docker container through a uniform build process.

 To get more insight in how the Bazel build rules are structured, consider [viewing the difference against `master`](https://github.com/EdSchouten/bazel-elm-spa-example/compare/master...EdSchouten:bazel).